 A typical Early Offer Guarantee student has a genuine desire to commence undergraduate level study or the Tertiary Preparation Pathway at USC.
 Below are some examples of potential profiles of students who would be approved for this pathway:

 Profile 1 - The student has the necessary academic potential, talent and motivation to succeed in an undergraduate program and would benefit from being made an early offer to assist in their transition to university.

 Profile 2 - The student may not have opted to study for an OP, or may have other exceptional circumstances such as medical or family issues which may impact on their Year 12 results.
 The student has the necessary academic potential, talent and motivation to succeed in an undergraduate program and would benefit from the opportunity to commence a degree.

 Profile 3 - The student as a genuine aspiration to undertake tertiary study but would benefit from additional academic skill development and preparation before commencing a degree.
-This can be achieved through an alternative pathway such as Associate Degrees of the Tertiary Preparation Pathway.
+This can be achieved through pathways such as Associate Degrees or the Tertiary Preparation Pathway.